 - All students must have a GPA of 3.0 or higher to graduate.

-- Students may transfer up to six credit hours, if applicable, from another graduate program.
+- With prior permission, students may transfer up to six credit hours, if applicable, from another graduate program.

 - Students must maintain continuous registration, equal to or greater than one credit while working on their final thesis or project.
 MS IDT students can do this by registering for CMT 600 – Continuous Registration.
 This may be taken for up to six semesters at which time it is expected that all program requirements will have been met.
 Students must be registered at SUNY Polytechnic Institute during the term they intend to graduate.